 How much do travel agents make?
 All of 'em.

 Host Agency Reviews and the Bureau of Labor Statistics (BLS) found some common ground in regard to the average salary of a travel agent.
-The BLS currently lists the average travel agent salary in 2017 as $40,840 with a range of $21,350 and $62,320 dividing the lower to upper 10% of travel agents.
-These results are very close to HAR's most recent 2018 travel agent income findings of a $40,377 average among hosted travel agents with 3+ years experience.
-(We'll be releasing the report on 2019 travel agent salary report in the fall 2019.)
+The BLS currently lists the average travel agent salary in 2018 as $42,720 with a range of $22,370 and $66,080 dividing the lower to upper 10% of travel agents.

 How much do travel agents make?
 Travel agent employees only.